 Stade du Hainaut

-The multi-use stadium mostly used for the football matches.
+The multi-use stadium is mostly used for football matches.
 The capacity of the stadium is 25,000.
-T w stadium came at a cost of €75 million and opened since 26 July 2011.
+T w stadium came at a cost of €75 million and opened on 26 July 2011.

 Capacity: 24,926 seats